EFTEC/BladeOneHtml/README.md

 ### items

-**@items** is an utilitarian tag used inside some tags.
+**@items** is a utilitarian tag used inside some tags.
 This behave depending on of their parent tag.
 It adds a multiples lines/rows to the parent object using the tag **values**

 > Note: This tag requires some arguments: